TrevorRawlings/backbone-edit/README.md

 Backbone edit modules
 ---------------------
-base        - Utillity functions and classes used by the other modules form        - Displays editable forms - similar to [backbone-forms](https://github.com/powmedia/backbone-forms).
-Backbone.Edit.editors
+1. **base** - Utillity functions and classes used by the other modules
+2. **form** - Displays editable forms - similar to [backbone-forms](https://github.com/powmedia/backbone-forms).
+A Backbone.Edit.editors._editor_
-              will be required for each data type that is editors     - Backbone-edit wrappers around edit controls.
-Supported editors include [Select2](http://ivaynberg.github.io/select2/), (datepicker)[http://jqueryui.com/datepicker/], [mobiscroll.com datetime](http://demo.mobiscroll.com/datetime) and the basic html form elements. slickgrid   - Wrapper around [SlickGrid](https://github.com/mleibman/SlickGrid).
+              will be required for each supported data type.
+3. **editors** - Backbone-edit wrappers around edit controls.
+Supported editors include [Select2](http://ivaynberg.github.io/select2/), [datepicker](http://jqueryui.com/datepicker/), [mobiscroll.com datetime](http://demo.mobiscroll.com/datetime) and the basic html form elements.
+4. **slickgrid** - Wrapper around [SlickGrid](https://github.com/mleibman/SlickGrid).
 For data display the only dependency is the 'base' module.
               To support editing then the 'form' and 'editors' modules are also required.